ydydsnyd/mono/doc/docs/howto-licensing.md

 ---
-title: Licensing
+title: Get a License Key
 slug: /licensing
 ---

-## Getting a License Key
+## Get a License Key

 The [Replicache Terms of Service](https://roci.dev/terms.html) require that anyone using Replicache acquire and use their own license key.
 A license key is required for _any_ use